Answers to frequently asked questions about the retreats....

 What experience do Max & Bronwyn have?

-Max has worked in welfare for over half his life, is currently working as a cpounsellor for men, families & youth.
-He is trained & has experience in using in Choice Theory, labyrinth facilitation and spiritual direction.
+Max has worked in welfare for over half his life, is currently working as a counsellor for men, families & youth.
+He is trained & has experience in using Choice Theory, labyrinth facilitation and spiritual direction.

 Bronwyn began her working life as a nurse & has experience in community development, community & formal education with all ages.
 She also has training & experience in using Choice Theory, a Degree in Natural History Illustration and is currently a PhD candidate.

 Both have been group workers, run retreats & camps for all ages, have been pastors & both are artists.

 No but it is common to see him in a hat of some kind.

 Do I have to stay overnight?

 Staying overnight helps make space for the things you learn and experience to soak in but a 1 day retreat does not require you to stay overnight.
 Multi-day retreats are designed for you to stay, with a special price but it is still up to you.

 Do I have to be arty?